-In the past couple of years, the U.S. stock market has been volatile.
-But stock futures are one way to hedge your investments so that no single market fluctuation -- way up or way down -- will ruin your portfolio.
+The U.S. stock market can be volatile.
+But stock futures are one way to hedge your investments so that no single market fluctuation – way up or way down – will ruin your portfolio.

 Stock futures work in much the same way.
 Two parties enter into a contract to buy or sell a specific amount of stock for a certain price on a set future date.
-The difference between stock futures and tangible commodities like wheat, corn, and pork bellies -- the underside of the pig that's used to make bacon -- is that stock future contracts are almost never held to expiration date.
-The contracts are bought and sold on the futures market -- which we'll explore later -- based on their relative values.
+The difference between stock futures and tangible commodities like wheat, corn, and pork bellies – the underside of the pig that's used to make bacon – is that stock future contracts are almost never held to expiration dates.
+The contracts are bought and sold on the futures market – which we'll explore later – based on their relative values.

 Futures Contracts 101

 When you buy or sell a stock future, you're not buying or selling a stock certificate.
-You're entering into a stock futures contract -- an agreement to buy or sell the stock certificate at a fixed price on a certain date.
-Unlike a traditional stock purchase, you never own the stock, so you're not entitled to dividends and you're not invited to stockholders meetings [source: Thachuk].
+You're entering into a stock futures contract – an agreement to buy or sell the stock certificate at a fixed price on a certain date.
+Unlike a traditional stock purchase, you never own the stock, so you're not entitled to dividends and you're not invited to stockholders meetings.
 In traditional stock market investing, you make money only when the price of your stock goes up.
 With stock market futures, you can make money even when the market goes down.